Memgraph

 Graph Database vs Relational Database

-Graph databases that are based on a labeled-property graph data model consist of four components:
+Graph databases based on the labeled property graph model consist of four core parts:

 • Nodes - the main entities in a graph.
 They are also sometimes referred to as vertices or points.